simulsarker007/kickscraper-backend/readme.md

-This repo is for kickscrapper backend stuff.
+This repo is for kickscraper backend stuff.
 We've different repo for frontend.